sferik/twitter-ruby/README.md

 `Twitter::Error::ClientError`, so there's no longer a need to separately rescue `Faraday::Error::ClientError`.

-The `Twitter::Error::EnhanceYourCalm` class has been removed, since all Search API requests are made via api.twitter.com, which does not return HTTP 420.
-When you hit your rate limit, Twitter returns HTTP 400, which raises a `Twitter::Error::BadRequest`.

 All `Twitter::Error.ratelimit` methods (including `Twitter::Error.retry_at`)
 have been replaced by the `Twitter::RateLimit` singleton class.
 After making any request, you can check the `Twitter::RateLimit` object for your current